garden-io/garden/docs/reference/commands.md

   # Number, string or boolean
   <name>:

+namespaceStatus:
+  pluginName:

+  # Valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters, numbers and dashes, must start with a letter,
+  # and cannot end with a dash) and must not be longer than 63 characters.
+  namespaceName:

+  state:

 # Local file paths to any exported artifacts from the task run.
 artifacts:
 ```